Commissioner Scott Maddox - Seat 1

 Furthermore, these goals were attained while keeping taxes and utility rates low.

 Over his 20 year political career, Maddox has served on dozens of boards and committees advocating especially on behalf of the disabled, children and seniors.
-He currently serves on boards of the Leon County Schools Foundation, Miami-Dade Zoo, Florida League of Cities and Elder Care Services.
+He currently serves on boards of the Leon County Schools Foundation, Miami-Dade Zoo, Florida League of Cities, Elder Care Services and Tallahassee Museum.
+He is incoming chair of the Blueprint 2000 Intergovernmental Agency and serves on the National League of Cities Public Safety and Crime Prevention Policy and Advocacy Committee and the Universities Communities Council.

 Originally from Miami, Maddox moved to North Florida and graduated from Leon High School.
 A graduate of Florida State University with a Bachelor of Science degree in Political Science and a juris doctorate degree from the Florida State University College of Law, Maddox is a frequent lecturer in the fields of Political Science and Public Administration.
 Maddox and his wife Sha are immensely proud of their family, Jack and Denver, who attend Leon County public schools, and their two bulldogs, Lockjaw and Blue.